Become a Supporter of the Independent!

 Jimmy Boegle

 Jimmy Boegle is the founding editor and publisher of the Coachella Valley Independent.
-He is also the executive editor and publisher of the Reno News & Review in Reno, Nev.
-A native of Reno, the Dodgers...
+He is also the executive editor and publisher of the Reno News & Review in Reno, Nev., and a 2026 inductee into...
 More by Jimmy Boegle

 Recent Stories